chaseBrow/startup-backend/README.md

 This call will reset the password of a user.
 param: {String email}
 response: {String msg, String error}
 *msg will say if the email has been sent and confirm the email address*

 ### PUT '/user/update/info'
 This call will update the users info (everything besides experiences and education)
 param: {*String sessionId, String firstName, String lastName, String email, String location, String greeting}
 response: {String error}

 ### PUT '/user/update/education'
 This call will update the user's educations, It is important to note...
 A user cannot change the name/startDate of a current education connected to their profile...
 If they want to change these values they will need to delete the current education and create a new one.
 I still need you to pass the current name/startDate so I can make sure I am editing the correct education.
 param: {*String sessionId, *String college, *String start, String end, bool present (True = present, False = ended), *String major, String minor, double gpa, String tags[]}
 response: {String error}

 ### PUT '/user/update/experience'
 This call will update the user's experiences, It is important to note...
 A user cannot change the name/startDate of a current experience connected to their profile...
 If they want to change these values they will need to delete the current experience and create a new one.
 I still need you to pass the current name/startDate so I can make sure I am editing the correct experience.
 param: {*String sessionId, *String name, *String start, String end, bool present, bool project, String title, String description, String tags[]}
 response: {String error}

 ### PUT '/user/update/listings'
 This call will update a listing connected to a users, It is important to note...
 A user cannot change the name/title of a current listing connected to their user...
 If they want to change these values they will need to delete the current listing and create a new one.
 I still need you to pass the current name/title so I can make sure I am editing the correct listing.
 param: {*String sessionId, *String name, String start, String location, String type, bool paid, *String title, String description, String tags[]}
 response: {String error}

 ## LISTINGS

 ### GET '/listings'
-the first three params are filters.
+This call will return an array of listings, the first three params are filters.
 If you pass multiple parameters it will use all of them to filter.
 The last param is to sort the array, please see the ENV_VAR above for possible sorting options.
 param: {String name, String type, bool paid, String sortBy}
-response: {String sessionId, String error}
+response: {Listing[] listings, String error}

 ### POST '/listings/create'
-param: {String email, String password, bool type (True = Applicant, False = Employer)}
+This call will create a new listing connected to the users account.
+param: {*String sessionId, *String name, String start, String location, String type, bool paid, *String title, String description, String tags[]}
-response: {String sessionId, String error}
+response: {String error}

 ### PUT '/listings/update'
-param: {String email}
+This call will update a listing connected to a users, It is important to note...
+A user cannot change the name/title of a current listing connected to their user...
+If they want to change these values they will need to delete the current listing and create a new one.
+I still need you to pass the current name/title so I can make sure I am editing the correct listing.
+param: {*String sessionId, *String name, String start, String location, String type, bool paid, *String title, String description, String tags[]}
-response: {String msg, String error}
+response: {String error}
-*msg will say if the email has been sent and confirm the email address*